Skip to content

 O5.
 Do you like to challenge yourself with hard puzzles?

 Mark 1-2 Yes?
-You are conservative about new experiences and ideas, you value familiarity and dependability.
-But your willingness to stick with the tried-and-true might be keeping you from the awesome.
+You are conservative about new experiences and new ideas, you value tradition, familiarity and dependability.
+You might prefer our puzzles with a straight edge or even just puzzles with normal piece shapes and whimsies.
+But your willingness to stick with the tried-and-true might be keeping you from discovering wonderful experiences, so consider challenging yourself to try new things on the outskirts of your comfort zone.

 • Is conscientiousness really linked to higher life expectancy?